Ultimate-Huskies/bbpress-digest/readme.txt

 1. Upload `bbpress-digest` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
+3. You can change default options on 'bbPress Settings' page

 == Screenshots ==